 The central registration for all computer science seminars will open on September 22nd.

-This system is used to distribute students among the available actual seminars.
-To register for any of the other seminars that are offered by the computer science department, you have to register here until October 26th 23:59 CET.
-You can select which seminar you would like to take, and will then be automatically assigned to one of them on October 30th.
+This system is used to distribute students among the available seminars offered by the CS department.
+To register for any of the seminars, you have to register here until October 24th 23:59 CET.
+You can select which seminar you would like to take, and will then be automatically assigned to one of them on October 26th.

 Please note the following: